 When you have tried an array of international cuisines, interact with diverse cultures, have explored the many metro and wilderness, have observed the many differences and similarities, you tend to develop your personality as well.
 You transform into a better person because travel changes you.

-- You learn to take risk.
+- You learn to take a risk.
 Getting out of your comfort zone may have been difficult but in the long run, you manage to take risk.
-You seek for adventure and the unknown.
+You seek adventure and the unknown.

 - You are compassionate.
 Having experienced the world’s diversity in culture and economic standards, shared stories with strangers, experienced difficulties, and meaningful encounters, we learn to accept our individual differences.
 We see the world in a bigger perspective.

 - You welcome life changes.
 The only thing that’s constant in this world is change.
 The sooner we accept and welcome that fact, the easier for us to adapt to the changes life brings.

 - You have confidence in yourself.
 Years of experience on the road help you build higher self-esteem It’s easier to get into a conversation with random strangers, make travel arrangements all by yourself and to overcome unexpected challenges.

 - Self Awareness.
 In line with the above, you also become more aware of your own character because you understand yourself more.
 Drawing a variety of experience, you start to develop your EQ and use it to your advantage.
 You acknowledge both your strengths and weaknesses.

 - You are observant.
 A traveler is a keen observer.
 Our brains take in too much information and have active senses.